-Each student will be graded based upon his or her contribution to class discussion, as well as on his or her responses to the questions posted about each case before class.
+Each student will be graded based upon his or her contribution to class discussion.
 Effective participation is accomplished by focused comments or questions that demonstrate mastery of readings and cases and develop insights that are not immediately discernible from these materials.
 We especially encourage class participation that applies conceptual frameworks to case materials and that enriches the learning experience of the class.
+We expect students both to attend class and to be prepared to participate in each and every discussion.
+Class participation includes three components: (a) class attendance; (b) frequency of class participation; and (c) quality of class participation.
+Students are expected to attend all classes.
+Please inform the instructor in advance by email if you are going to miss a class.